q384566678/metal3-docs/design/automatic-network-configuration.md

 * The Port controller detects that `Port.spec.configurationRef` changes from empty to non-empty, then carry out the corresponding processing.
-* BMO detects that the status.state of the Port CR corresponding to all BMH network cards is empty or `Configured`, and then continues to provision BMH.
+* BMO detects that the status.state of the Port CR corresponding to all BMH network cards is empty or `Active`, and then continues to provision BMH.

 Remove Metal3Machine: